Exam Scheduling

 Students and instructors are expected to be available for the duration of the examination period (Winter Session, 12 days including Saturday and Sunday; Summer Session, 5 days which may include Saturday).

-You can access the Exam Schedule at any time online.
+You can access the Exam Schedule online at any time.

 Exam Scheduling Supports